 Hi I'm Shannon

 I was born and raised in Southern California.
 I live with my mom.
 We have a Doberman Pinscher.
-I go to a community college in my area but I can only take a couple at a time due to a few medical conditions.
+I go to a community college in my area but I can only take a couple of classes at a time due to a few medical conditions.
 I don't let the medical conditions get to me though.
-I love to hike, swim, dive, ride my bike, write, draw and play music such as the recorder.
+I love to hike, swim, dive, ride my bike, write, draw, and play music such as the recorder which is part of the wind instrument family, similar to the flute.
 I'm also hard of hearing but I don't let that get to me either, sometimes I sing in the church choir.
 My friends in church have encouraged me to join the choir so I did.

 Why I am a Mormon